Increase the Profitability of Your California Medical Practice Before You Sell

 Did you know that you can have insurance coverage for business interruption, whether that is due to natural disasters or other uncontrollable events?
 You can, and if you don’t have it already, it’s a good thing to use to plan for the future.
 While this might not help you in this crisis, it can help you “recession-proof” your business.

-You may already have this as part of your business insurance, and you may not even know.
-Contact your agent or insurance company just to be sure.
-If you don’t have this coverage currently, add it as soon as you are able.
+You may already have this as part of your business insurance, without even realizing it.
+Contact your agent or insurance company to confirm.
+If you don’t have this coverage currently, add it as soon as possible.

 Government Assistance

-In a recent survey by Medical Economics, reveals that 86% of physicians have seen a significant drop in revenue since the onset of COVID-19.
-Over 96% are concerned that patients are forgoing regular checkups and minor treatment because they are afraid they will contract the virus.
+A recent survey by Medical Economics reveals that 86% of physicians have seen a significant drop in revenue since the onset of COVID-19.
+Over 96% are concerned that patients are forgoing regular checkups and minor treatments because they are afraid of contracting the virus.

-This means a couple of things: as restrictions ease in various states, it will still require patients to overcome personal fears, but once they do, medical practices may be overrun with “catch-up” appointments.
-If you can keep your practice afloat until things return to a “new normal” you may be in an excellent position.
+This means a couple of things: as restrictions ease in various states, patients will still need to overcome personal fears, but once they do, medical practices may be overwhelmed with “catch-up” appointments.
+If you can keep your practice afloat until things return to a “new normal,” you may be in an excellent position.

-Second, there is government assistance available in the form of PPP loans and other programs.
+Second, government assistance is available in the form of PPP loans and other programs.
 These include local, state, and private grants that vary by area and qualification requirements.
-Research, and apply for whatever help you can.
+Research and apply for whatever help you can.
 Grants generally don’t have to be repaid, and PPP loans can be forgiven if they are used for the right expenses.

 Just know that a PPP loan comes to you, and you may not be able to transfer that debt as part of a business sale, so if you plan to sell, consult a business broker before you take out any loans.